0xJagger/poc-geo-ranks/README.md

 ## GRC-20 Integration

-The application uses the `@graphprotocol/grc-20` SDK to prepare tier lists as GRC-20 operations (edits) ready for publishing to a decentralized knowledge graph.
+The application uses the `@graphprotocol/grc-20` SDK to prepare rank lists as GRC-20 operations (edits) ready for publishing to a decentralized knowledge graph.

 ### How It Works:
 1. **Assumes Existing Data**: Properties (name, rank_type, ranks, score) and item entities are assumed to already exist in the graph
-2. **Minimal Operations**: Only creates the TierList entity and ranking relations
+2. **Minimal Operations**: Only creates the RankList entity and ranking relations
 3. **GRC-20 ID Generation**: Uses `IdUtils.generate()` to create valid GRC-20 IDs for all entities and relations
 4. **Operation Descriptions**: Each operation includes a human-readable description for clarity

 ### What Gets Created:
-- **TierList Entity**: A new entity with `name` and `rank_type` properties
+- **RankList Entity**: A new entity with `name` and `rank_type` properties
-- **Ranking Relations**: Relations from the TierList to each ranked item, with `score` as entityValues
+- **Ranking Relations**: Relations from the RankList to each ranked item, with `score` as entityValues

 The generated edit can be downloaded as JSON and is ready to be published to a GRC-20-compliant knowledge graph network.